 Visit The Temples Of ‘MY SON’

-During the Vietnam war, this site was heavily bombed, and almost all temples are partly destroyed.
+During the Vietnam War, this site was heavily bombed, and almost all temples were partly destroyed.
 It’s no Angkor Wat which is well maintained, so you can’t compare My Son temples to it.
-But My Son temples won’t disappoint.
+But My Son’s temples won’t disappoint.

 Buying a ticket allows for entry was 120,000 dong which allows you to visit five historic attractions.
 There are several meeting halls and ancient houses to look through.